SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 The Context

-A European B2B distribution company with 200 employees and €45M in revenue operated with SAP Business One as their central ERP.
-Their ecosystem included:
+A Spanish B2B distribution company with 200 employees and €45M in revenue operated with SAP Business One as its core ERP.
+Its ecosystem included:

 - Shopify B2B for online orders